Jin-Su-Ha/Python-games/README.md

 # Python-games

-Don't care about the .vs
+Don't care about the .vs.
 It just trivial changes

+I'm preparing to move IT foreign company and I'll do my best if I can achieve everthign I want